Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models

 This paper investigates the relationship between the 3DMM parameter space and 3D geometric space and presents a method to transfer discrimination from the 3DMM parameter space to the geometric space.
-We propose a novel SIR loss function for face reconstruction.
-The SIR loss comprises two terms: an identification term, including inter-class separation loss and intraclass aggregation loss, and a parameter distribution term.
+We propose a novel SIR loss function for face reconstruction\YL{, which comprises} two terms: an identification term, including inter-class separation loss and intraclass aggregation loss, and a parameter distribution term.
 As Figure \ref{fig:TOP_fig} shows, the SIR loss explicitly imposes shape consistency on shape parameters while implicitly guiding face shapes such that they are visually discriminative.
-The main contributions of this paper include the following: \begin{itemize} \item We investigate the relationship between the 3DMM parameter space and 3D geometric space and propose that a deep model should follow four principles so that the results are discriminative in both the parameter and geometry domains. \item We propose a deep network that is capable of transferring discriminative features from the shape parameter space to the geometry space with off-the-shelf face recognition and face reconstruction datasets as training data.
-We also propose an effective training paradigm that leads our network robustly converge with incompletely labeled training data. \item We propose the SIR loss, which explicitly regularizes 3DMM shape parameters to satisfy all four aforementioned conditions while implicitly guiding face shapes to be visually discriminative.
+The main contributions of this paper include the following: \begin{itemize} \item We investigate the relationship between the 3DMM parameter space and 3D geometric space and propose that a deep model should follow four principles so that the \YL{resulting face shapes} are discriminative in both the parameter and geometry domains. \item We propose a deep network that is capable of transferring discriminative features from the shape parameter space to the geometry space with off-the-shelf face recognition and face reconstruction datasets as training data.
+We also propose an effective training paradigm that leads our network \YL{to} robustly converge with incompletely labeled training data. \item We propose the SIR loss, which explicitly regularizes 3DMM shape parameters to satisfy all four aforementioned conditions while implicitly guiding face shapes to be visually discriminative.
 The parameter distribution term of the SIR loss ensures that the shape geometry discrimination is also visually discriminative. \jdq{ \item We propose a new metric which measures the stability of face shape reconstructed from images of the same person and the distinguishability from images of different people.} \end{itemize}